 Research Focus: quantum transport, superconductivity, topological materials

 Jiao Yalong is from Handan, Hebei province, China.
 He received his PhD degree in energy and process engineering from Queensland University of Technology (Australia) in February 2018.
-Then, he joined RLQM as a postdoctoral research fellow in June 2018.
+He worked at RLQM as a postdoctoral research fellow from June 2018 to June 2019.

 Research Focus: two-dimensional materials, novel electronic properties, structure search and design

 “Structures are predictable, but life is not.
 Cherish every beautiful day and cherish the time with your family.”